 ||Users cannot send email until they delete sufficient emails to below 24.50GB|

 ||Prohibit Send / Receive

 ||Incoming mail is rejected and a non-delivery note (NDR) is returned to senders|

 Deleted Item Recovery

-A user-initiated restore utility is available for students to retrieve deleted messages or mail folders from the Deleted Items folder for up to 30 days.
-Providing the Deleted Items file has not been emptied, Emails are recoverable for a further 14 days by contacting IT User Support.
+A user-initiated restore utility is available to retrieve deleted messages or mail folders from the Deleted Items folder for up to 30 days.
+Providing the Deleted Items file has not been emptied, emails are recoverable for a further 14 days by contacting IT User Support.
 After this time Deleted Items are permanently deleted.

 University IT will never ask for University Password details under any circumstances.

 A valid University Username and Password are required to access the Surrey365.
 Smartphones may additionally require a pin number when connecting to the service.

 University IT scans and removes all email categorised as spam before it reaches any @surrey.ac.uk address.
 Our spam filters are constantly updated, however, it is almost impossible to detect 100% of spam.
 If you receive any email that you are concerned about, you should forward it to IT User Support.